dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 `Null`, and for every extension type that has no `implements` clause, but in that case we no longer have a guarantee that the sets of superinterfaces with the same maximal depth that the Dart 1 least upper bound algorithm uses will have at least one singleton set.
-All in all it's simpler if we preserve the property that the superinterface graph has a single root.*
+All in all, it's simpler if we preserve the property that the superinterface graph has a single root.*